RaijmakersH/az900-labs/Instructions/Walkthroughs/14-Manage access with RBAC.md

 ---
 # 14 - Manage access with RBAC

-In this walkthrough, we will assign roles and view activity logs.
+In this walkthrough, we will assign permission roles to resources and view logs.

 # Task 1: View and assign roles (5 min)